 Building Stronger Universities (BSU3)Building Stronger Universities is a collaboration project between Danish universities and universities in Africa.
 It started in 2011 with a commitment to strenghten the research capacity in countries prioritised by Danida.

-Knowledge sharing and networkingPromoting knowledge sharing and collaboration across sectors, disciplines and borders through a number of flagship initiatives under the umbrella programme “Knowledge in Action”.
+Knowledge in ActionPromoting knowledge sharing and collaboration across sectors, disciplines and borders through a number of flagship initiatives under the umbrella programme “Knowledge in Action”.

 PhD students and research fellowsPractical information about logistic assistance to research counterparts and host organizations of Danida supported PhD students and mobility grant holders, as well as for senior researchers, postdocs and PhD students funded by other parties than Danida.